HarudaySharma/cse-s3-notes/02 - Database Management System/Notes/Values belongs to same domain.md

 - All the values of an attribute must belong to the same domain.

-- *for example :*
+>[!example] for example
-	- A student's name cannot be Numeric value, has to alphabetic.
+>- A student's name cannot be Numeric value, has to alphabetic.
-	- Age cannot be negative, etc.
+>- Age cannot be negative, etc.